Want to subscribe to the DWG Podcast?

 Deciphering what information to trust on the internet nowadays is no easy task.
 And the ways in which we communicate via technology have altered our ability to connect socially.

 Our guest in this episode is returning technology to its former, better use by embracing Collective Social Intelligence.

 Who is Paul Miller?

-Prior to founding DWG, Paul was Founder and CEO of communications company The Empowerment Group; Publisher and Editor of social and digital innovation magazine “Wave”; and, in pre-internet days, co-founder of the Ideas Café salon.
-He now lives in the Cotswolds in the UK.
+Paul was ranked one of the world’s Top 50 Social Employee Advocacy Leaders in 2015.
+Prior to founding DWG, he was Founder and CEO of communications company The Empowerment Group; Publisher and Editor of social and digital innovation magazine ‘Wave’; and, in pre-internet days, Co-founder of the Ideas Café salon.
+He lives in the Cotswolds in the UK.

 As 2020 draws to a close, Paul looks back and reflects on some of the Digital Workplace Impact episodes launched this year.

 2020 has seen the digital workplace emerge as the essential workplace, and our podcasts have captured the impact of COVID on how and where we work.
 We’ve also tackled other important topics, including ethical robots, climate change and digital wellbeing, and how to build a brighter future.

 A new story of work for a living age, with Charles Eisenstein